 What You Should Have in Place Prior to a Claim Even Being Filed

-• Right from the start it all beings with making sure your entire Sales staff is able to educate your clients throughout the sales process by making the immediate distinction that insurance is not a commodity!
-It is not a one-size fits all or the lowest price wins, because all coverage options are NOT the same and the coverage selection can have a long-term impact on the wellbeing of your client’s future.
-What your client is, in fact, buying and entrusting you with, is a policy to help protect their assets, loved ones and help mitigate their exposures and risks.
+- Right from the start It all begins with making sure your entire Sales staff is able to educate your clients throughout the sales process by making the immediate distinction that insurance is not a commodity!
+It is not a one-size fits all or the lowest price wins, because all coverage options are NOT the same and the coverage selection can have a long-term impact on the wellbeing of your client’s future.• What your client is, in fact, buying and entrusting you with is a policy to help protect their assets, loved ones, and help mitigate their exposures and risks.
 Make sure your agency and all sales producers are trained not to just sell on price, but to give good counsel and advice, as it relates to your insured’s unique risks.
-This requires a mindset of you are not just selling on price alone, but rather that it is your agency e truly interested in providing coverage options that are in your client’s best interest.
+This requires a mindset of not selling on price alone, but rather, your agency is truly invested in providing coverage options that are in your client’s best interest.

 In addition, make sure a part of your sales processes consists of ALWAYS going over the coverage that your insured has elected NOT to take.
 (Some agencies provide coverage rejection forms, which may include, Earthquake, Flood, Underinsured Motorist, Rental Car, Towing, Comprehensive and/or Collision, including lower limits).

-Make sure there is someone in the agency who is assigned, trained and is responsible for your agency’s claim process.
-This means they are following a step by step process, which includes everything from start to finish.
+Make sure there is someone in the agency who is assigned, trained, and responsible for your agency’s claim process.
+They need to have a full list of contact numbers, properly direct your clients to the right claims departments, and provide claim numbers. means they are following a step by step process, which includes everything from start to finish.
 Make sure they know how to file a claim with each respective carrier and their process.
 They need to have a full list of contact numbers and be able to properly direct your clients to the right claims departments and provide claim numbers and provide your client with a claim number.
 A key function will be to make sure the claims process is moving forward and to make sure your clients have a proper expectation of what happens next!
 This means they will need to be able to know:

 How to:

-• Educating your clients on when it makes sense to file a small claim, (but NEVER implying they should NOT file, this decision is up to them), but you can provide them with how a claim can and most likely will impact their future rates, loss of discounts, surcharges, etc. so they can make an informed decision.
+- Educating your client on when it makes sense to file a small claim, but never implying they should NOT file, this decision is up to them.
+However, you can provide them with information on how a claim can impact their future rates, loss of discounts, and surcharges.
+With this knowledge, they can make an informed decision.
 AGAIN, NEVER RECOMMEND THAT THEY DO NOT FILE, ALWAYS LEAVE THAT DECISION UP TO THEM.

-• Helping them understand the entire claims process
+- Help them understand the entire claims process.

-• Explain your role and how you are there to help them, but the actual claims processing is handled by the carrier, but you will act as a liaison and on their behalf.
+- Explain your role and how you are there to help but inform them that the actual claims processing is handled by the carrier, and you are a liaison on their behalf.

-• Let your client know that you are here to assist if a problem should arise and make sure FOLLOW UP is included in your process, making sure the claim is moving forward, letting your client know when additional information is needed and addressing their concerns.
-Making sure all claims are closed and getting feedback from your client on their claims experience.
+- Let your client know you are here to assist if a problem should arise, and make sure FOLLOW UP is included in your process.
+Inform your client when additional information is needed.
+This step addresses their concerns and ensures the claim is moving forward.
+Finally, confirm all claims are closed and get feedback from your client on their claims experience.

 IMPORTANT Things to keep in mind

-Make sure your staff is trained to correctly identify CAT claim losses by this I mean that they are able to correctly identify a correct CAT loss date when filing.
-If not, this will adversely impact your loss ratios, (As with most carriers CAT losses are not counted against you).
-This will have an impact on your Profit Sharing or PMSF if claims are not reported correctly.
+Make sure your staff is trained to correctly identify CAT claim losses.
+This means they can identify a correct CAT loss date when filing.
+If not, this will adversely impact your loss ratios (As with most carriers CAT losses are not counted against you).
+If claims are not reported properly, your profit sharing (or PMSF) will be affected.

-In addition, if you do not monitor open claims, this will also impact your PMSF, as an open reserve – (the amount of money a carrier has initially set aside to payout on a claim) can be higher than the actual amount paid out.
-This is why you will need to make sure claims that are outstanding are closed.
-Once closed the reserve amount is then reconciled with the actual amount paid out.
+In addition, not monitoring your open claims will affect your PMSF, as an open reserve (The amount of money a carrier initially sets aside to payout a claim) can be higher than the actual amount paid out.
+This is why you will need to make sure outstanding claims are closed.
+Once closed, the reserve amount is then reconciled with the actual amount paid out.

 Below is an Example of a Claims Process: